k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - [TDM LU](#tdm-lu).
 - [TDM_LIBRARY LU](#tdm_library-lu).

 Note that the TDM Library must be imported to the Fabric project created for TDM.
-Download the [TDM library](TDM_V7_LIBRARY.k2export) .
+Download the TDM library from [this link](TDM_V7_LIBRARY.k2export) .

 ## TDM Library - Shared Objects

 ### TDM Web Services

-Import and deploy the Web Services to Fabric and then define the **tdm-WS** token in Fabric for the WS.
+Import and deploy all TDM Web Services to Fabric projects.
+These APIs are invoked by the TDM GUI application and comprise the backend layer of the TDM GUI application.

-Note that since the TDM category contains the product's Web Services, it is recommended to add the project's Web Services to a separate category to simplify upgrading the TDM version.
+Since the TDM categories contain the product's Web Services, it is recommended to add the project's Web Services into separate categories to simplify upgrading the TDM version.

 ### Generic TDM Interfaces